pabloem/hanja-graph/README.md

     the korean words from the bipartite graph.
 In the current version, the edge weights are 1 or 2, depending on how many chinese characters are shared between two words.
-* d3viz - This directory contains the code for the project of d3 visualization of the data.
-To use this directory, it is good to keep the d3 distro up to date by executing ```wget https://github.com/mbostock/d3/zipball/master``` in the directory.

 ### Scrapers/Crawlers
 #### Scrape Kanjis
 These are the utilities to scrape the Kanji information in 'http://www.manythings.org/kanji/d/'.
 They all serve different purposes.

-* `scrape.py` - This is the main scraper.
+* `scrape_kanji.py` - This is the main scraper.
 It gets the data and outputs a JSON file with words, and Kanjis.
 This JSON file can be used to generate the graphml file.
 * `make_kanji_graph.py` - This takes the JSON output from `scrape.py`, and makes it into a Graphml file.